bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     # sfdisk -v
     sfdisk from util-linux 2.37.4

+If versions earlier than 2.26 are used then an error messsage similar to the following may appear while running the sfdisk command

+    unrecognized partition table type

 Ensure that the system has the "lvm2" and "e2fsprogs" packages installed.
 These should already be in place on the majority of modern Linux systems.
 Issue